Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Background

 The skill learning literature has long sought to design agents that autonomously acquire structured behaviors in new environments \citep{SKILLS, options, policyblocks}.
 Recent work in competence-based unsupervised RL proposes generic objectives encouraging the discovery of skills representing diverse and useful behaviors \citep {diayn, dads, cic}.
 A skill is defined as a latent code vector $z\in \mathcal{Z}$ that indexes the conditional policy $\pi(a|s,z)$.
 In order to learn such a policy, this class of skill pretraining algorithms maximizes the mutual information between sampled skills and their resulting trajectories $\tau$ \citep {gregor2016variational, eysenbach2018diversity, sharma2019dynamics} :

+Commonly, methods consider $\tau = s$ or $\tau = (s, s')$, and we leave more details in Appendix~\ref{skill_background}.
 Since the mutual information $I(s;z)$ is intractable to calculate in practice, competence-based methods instead maximize a variational lower bound proposed in \citep {im} which is parameterized by a learned neural network function $q_{\phi}(\tau, z)$ called a skill discriminator.
 This discriminator, along with other terms independent of $z$, parameterizes an intrinsic reward that the skill policy $\pi(\cdot|s,z)$ maximizes during pretraining.
 Given an unseen task specification, the agent needs to infer which skill will finetune to solve the task with the fewest samples.} For {more detailed explanations} of the mutual information decompositions of various skill discovery algorithms, refer to Appendix~\ref{skill_background}.

 \textbf{Pretrained Multitask Reward Functions:} We observe that the intrinsic reward function learned during skill pretraining can be viewed as a multitask reward function, where the continuous skill code $z$ determines the task.
 In other words, we have some function: